Migueldesanta/-Closed-Loop-Causal-Inference-with-LLMs/README.md

-# -Closed-Loop-Causal-Inference-with-LLMs
-This repository supports a research project exploring closed-loop causal inference in political science using large language models (LLMs).
-The framework tests whether a single LLM—or modular prompt-based system—can autonomously execute three stages of a causal experiment: treatment generation, (optional) response simulation, and causal reasoning, all without human-labeled data.

- Framework Overview
-Treatment Generation
-The LLM generates political message variants (e.g. different framings, tones, or ideological slants) on topics like immigration or surveillance.

-(Optional) Simulated Response
-The LLM simulates synthetic responses—such as Likert ratings or textual commentary—by different voter types.

-Causal Reasoning
-Prompted to evaluate whether treatment variations likely caused observed or simulated response differences, the LLM applies counterfactual and confounder logic to infer causal effects.

-You may implement the pipeline using a single LLM instance with role-specific prompts, or use separate fine-tuned modules for each stage.

-📚 Related Literature & Projects
-Ma (2025) and Yu et al. (2024) provide theoretical foundations on LLMs’ capacity for causal inference arXiv
-Wikipedia
-+1
-.

-Sgouritsa et al. (2024) propose PC-SubQ, a prompting method guiding LLMs step-by-step through a causal discovery algorithm arXiv
-.

-ALCM (Khatibi et al., 2024) integrates data-driven causal discovery with LLM-based refinement Benjamin Manning
-+15
-arXiv
-+15
-GitHub
-+15
-.

-Manning et al. (2024) present a model using structural causal models and LLMs to generate and test social science hypotheses in silico
-Benjamin Manning
-+2
-NBER
-+2
-.

-On GitHub, repositories like py-why/pywhyllm demonstrate integrating LLMs into causal analysis pipelines ACL Anthology
-+15
-GitHub
-+15
-GitHub
-+15
-.

-✨ Key Contributions
-End‑to‑End Automated Causal Pipeline: LLM handles design, response simulation (if used), and causal inference in one loop.

-Prompt‑Based Modularity: Easily adapt treatment‑creation, response, and reasoning prompts to new topics or political contexts.

-Streamlined Hypothesis Generation: Enables early‑stage, cost‑efficient causal hypothesis exploration without labeled survey data.

-Extension of Causal Evaluation: Moves beyond causal paraphrases to deeper causal logic use in LLM reasoning.

-🚀 Example Applications
-Evaluating whether security vs. liberty framing increases public support for surveillance laws

-Testing causal impact of populist vs. technocratic messaging on voter attitudes

-Generating causal explanations or counterfactual chains in political behavior reasoning
+# Closed-Loop Causal Inference with LLMs

+This repository supports a research project exploring **closed-loop causal inference** in political science using large language models (LLMs).
+The goal is to test whether a single LLM—or a modular prompt-based pipeline—can autonomously conduct three key stages of a causal experiment: **treatment generation**, **(optional) response simulation**, and **causal reasoning**, all without human-labeled data.

+---

+## 🔁 Framework Overview

+1. **Treatment Generation**
+   The LLM generates political stimuli (e.g. framing, tone, or ideological variants).

+2. **(Optional) Simulated Response**
+   The LLM simulates responses by virtual subjects with different political traits.

+3. **Causal Reasoning**
+   The LLM evaluates whether treatment variation likely caused differences in responses, based on principles like counterfactuals and confounding.

+4. **Feedback to Treatment Design**
+   Reasoning outcomes (e.g. “no effect”) can be used to refine the next generation of treatments — closing the loop.

+---

+## 📚 Literature Review

+This project is inspired by the following detailed insights:

+- **Yu et al. (2024)** distinguish between LLMs as “reasoning engines” vs. “data tools.”
+This project tests LLMs as full reasoning agents, conducting causal inference end-to-end.

+- **Ma (2025)** highlights that LLMs can simulate social science pipelines if broken into modular stages (design → simulate → infer).
+Our framework instantiates this pipeline and evaluates it experimentally.

+- **Liu et al. (2025)** argue LLMs are powerful collaborators in causal studies.
+We push this by removing the human and asking whether LLMs alone can produce usable insights.

+- **Sgouritsa et al. (2024)** show LLMs can be guided through causal structure learning using question decomposition.
+We borrow this principle for structured reasoning prompts.

+- **Manning et al. (2024)** use LLMs to generate and test social science hypotheses.
+Our project complements this by explicitly targeting the causal chain of influence, not just descriptive patterns.

+---

+## 🧪 Evaluation Strategy

+We assess the pipeline across three dimensions:

+- **Plausibility**: Are the generated treatments realistic and comparable to human-designed messages?
+- **Sensitivity**: Do different treatments elicit different simulated responses?
+- **Causal Correctness**: Do the reasoning outputs reflect correct counterfactual logic and avoid common fallacies?

+Optional human evaluation may assess LLM outputs qualitatively.
+Alternatively, comparison to pre-labeled toy datasets (e.g. known cause-effect examples) provides structure.

+---